tolik505/docker-compose-lemp/README.md

 # How to use

 First of all, you need install [Docker Engine and Docker Compose](https://www.docker.com/) on your machine.
+Version of docker-composed must be 1.14.0 or newer.
+Add your user to docker group for avoiding leverage "sudo" `sudo usermod -aG docker $USER`.

 1 - Enter the folder of the cloned repository and copy `env-example` to `.env`